Request a Demo

 Improving Maternal Health Outcomes with Digital Trends

-The United States has the highest maternal mortality rate when compared to 10 other developed nations.
-Up to 60% of pregnancy-related deaths and adverse health outcomes in the U.S. can be prevented by broadening accessibility, having higher quality of care, and improving education and available resources.
-Proper preventive and continuity of both prenatal and postpartum care is imperative, and health organizations play a foundational role in improving maternal health outcomes for our nation.
+Proper preventive and continuity of both prenatal and postpartum care are imperative, and health organizations play a foundational role in improving maternal health disparities for our nation.

-In an increasingly technology-driven world, organizations continually lean on digital trends to drive growth and business efficiencies.
-97% of U.S. adults own a mobile phone, and with generative AI platforms such as ChatGTP and social media AI photo filters becoming mainstream, we’re beginning to see the power and potential of next generation technology.
+Organizations continually lean on digital trends in an increasingly technology-driven world to drive growth and business efficiencies.
+97% of U.S. adults own a mobile phone, and with generative AI platforms such as ChatGTP and social media AI photo filters becoming mainstream, we’re beginning to see the power and potential of healthcare communication technology.

 But how does this tie into health organizations and maternal health?